anchor/fleet-magento-docs/docs/how-to/manage-environments.md

 When Maintenance Mode is OFF, frontends and admin nodes will remove `maintenance.flag` in the Document Root.

-See [Configuring Solr](../configuring-magento-for-fleet/solr) for full Solr configuration instructions.

 Flushing caches for an environment
 ----